-Results 1–10 of 13 for "Children's Book"X related to "Good news for bachelor's grads" Refine Your Search Refine Your Search TopicChildren (8)Emotional health (3)Teens (3)ADHD (2)Autism (1) 3 more... [+] Death & dying (1)Personality (1)Sleep (1)Hide detailsDocument TypeChildren's BookXYear2014 (2)2013 (3)2012 (5)2011 (2)2010 (2)Author/ContributorBansch, Helga (1)Beyl, Charles (1)Bogade, Maria (1)Cain, Barbara S. (1)de Lestrade, Agnès (1) 19 more... [+] Docampo, Valeria (1)Glasser, Judith M. (1)Gravel, Elise (1)Greves, Julie (1)Hehenberger, Shelly (1)Hood, Korey K. (1)Ische, Bryan (1)Janisch, Heinz (1)Kimbell, Sandra (1)Kraus, Jeanne (1)Maier, Inger (1)Mangan, Tricia (1)Nadeau, Kathleen G. (1)Pillo, Cary (1)Rubenstein, Lauren (1)Sileo, Frank J. (1)Tenhulzen, Katy (1)Wenisch, Tanja (1)Wilkinson, Fred (1)Hide details Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Visiting FeelingsThrough purposeful and mindful exploration, this book harnesses a young child's innate capacity to fully experience the present moment and invites children to sense, explore, and befriend all of their feelings with acceptance and equanimity.Children's Book (September 2013)2.Learning to Feel Good and Stay Cool: Emotional Regulation Tools for Kids With AD/HDThis book is a practical guide for parents, clinicians, school counselors who are trying to help children with AD/HD learn how to feel good, how to problem-solve, and how to take charge of their feelings while minimizing their upsets.Children's Book (August 2013)3.How Do You Doodle?
-Drawing My Feelings and EmotionsAs an alternative to written journaling, How Do You Doodle? is an interactive diary-doodle book for kids to scribble, doodle, and draw out their thoughts, emotions, and feelings.Children's Book (April 2013)4.Ben's Flying FlowersThis book follows a young girl as she tries to overcome her grief following her brother's death.Children's Book (April 2012)5.How to Feel Good: 20 Things Teens Can DoThis book provides interactive exercises and questions to help teens recognize and understand why they feel the way they do and to change hurtful thought patterns and habits.Children's Book (September 2011)6.Good Night GiantsRather than counting sheep, a young boy counts giants to help himself fall asleep at night.Children's Book (March 2011)7.Get Ready for Jetty!: My Journal About ADHD and MeIn this book, 4th grader Jetty writes about school, her likes and dislikes, and her recent ADHD diagnosis in her diary.Children's Book (September 2012)8.Sally Sore Loser: A Story About Winning and LosingThis book discusses being a good winner/loser as well as being a sore winner/loser, and give practical solutions to fixing the problem.Children's Book (August 2012)10.Autism, The Invisible Cord: A Sibling's DiaryThis book follows 14-year-old Jenny as she describes her day-to-day life with her younger autistic brother, Ezra.Children's Book (August 2012) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Children's Book"X related to "Good news for bachelor's grads"
+Results 1–10 of 13 for "Children's Book"X related to "Good news for bachelor's grads" Refine Your Search Refine Your Search TopicChildren (8)Emotional health (3)Teens (3)ADHD (2)Autism (1) 3 more... [+] Death & dying (1)Personality (1)Sleep (1)Hide detailsDocument TypeChildren's BookXYear2014 (2)2013 (3)2012 (5)2011 (2)2010 (1)Author/ContributorAdinolfi, JoAnn (1)Bansch, Helga (1)Beyl, Charles (1)Bogade, Maria (1)Cain, Barbara S. (1) 20 more... [+] Glasser, Judith M. (1)Gravel, Elise (1)Greves, Julie (1)Hehenberger, Shelly (1)Hood, Korey K. (1)Ische, Bryan (1)Janisch, Heinz (1)Kimbell, Sandra (1)Kraus, Jeanne (1)Maier, Inger (1)Mangan, Tricia (1)Nadeau, Kathleen G. (1)Neimark, Jill (1)Pillo, Cary (1)Rubenstein, Lauren (1)Sileo, Frank J. (1)Tenhulzen, Katy (1)Weiner, Marcella Bakur (1)Wenisch, Tanja (1)Wilkinson, Fred (1)Hide details Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Visiting FeelingsThrough purposeful and mindful exploration, this book harnesses a young child's innate capacity to fully experience the present moment and invites children to sense, explore, and befriend all of their feelings with acceptance and equanimity.Children's Book (September 2013)2.Learning to Feel Good and Stay Cool: Emotional Regulation Tools for Kids With AD/HDThis book is a practical guide for parents, clinicians, school counselors who are trying to help children with AD/HD learn how to feel good, how to problem-solve, and how to take charge of their feelings while minimizing their upsets.Children's Book (August 2013)3.Toodles and Teeny: A Story About FriendshipThis endearing book addresses the relevance and complexity of friendship in the lives of children.Children's Book (October 2012)4.How Do You Doodle?
+Drawing My Feelings and EmotionsAs an alternative to written journaling, How Do You Doodle? is an interactive diary-doodle book for kids to scribble, doodle, and draw out their thoughts, emotions, and feelings.Children's Book (April 2013)5.Ben's Flying FlowersThis book follows a young girl as she tries to overcome her grief following her brother's death.Children's Book (April 2012)6.How to Feel Good: 20 Things Teens Can DoThis book provides interactive exercises and questions to help teens recognize and understand why they feel the way they do and to change hurtful thought patterns and habits.Children's Book (September 2011)7.Get Ready for Jetty!: My Journal About ADHD and MeIn this book, 4th grader Jetty writes about school, her likes and dislikes, and her recent ADHD diagnosis in her diary.Children's Book (September 2012)8.Good Night GiantsRather than counting sheep, a young boy counts giants to help himself fall asleep at night.Children's Book (March 2011)9.Sally Sore Loser: A Story About Winning and LosingThis book discusses being a good winner/loser as well as being a sore winner/loser, and give practical solutions to fixing the problem.Children's Book (August 2012)10.Autism, The Invisible Cord: A Sibling's DiaryThis book follows 14-year-old Jenny as she describes her day-to-day life with her younger autistic brother, Ezra.Children's Book (August 2012) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Children's Book"X related to "Good news for bachelor's grads"